 - Open-source frameworks.
 Cheapest if you treat your time as free.

-Why is Gravity the cheapest flat-fee option?
+Why is Gravity the cheapest managed way to start?

 Skip Gravity if you want full control over the runtime, hosting region, or LLM choice. n8n self-host or the SDK path serve those buyers better.